smkazempour/website/_pages/publications.md

 - **Are Twitter Users Informed about Stocks?**, with Ali Kakhbod.
 - **Beyond Sentiment: Predicting Returns Using Twitter Content**, with Ali Kakhbod.
-- **Unintended Consequences of Government Subsidies**, with Gustavo Grullon and Yessenia Tellez.
+- **Unintended Consequences of Government Contracts**, with Gustavo Grullon and Yessenia Tellez.